vls-midhuna/Altitude-Adaptation-Monitor-for-Mountaineers-and-Pilots/README.md

 6. [Circuit Connections & Pinout Table](#circuit-connections--pinout-table)
 7. [Components Required with Bill of Materials](#components-required-with-bill-of-materials)
 ## Overview
-High-altitude environments pose significant health risks due to reduced oxygen levels and extreme weather conditions.
-Individuals such as trekkers, mountaineers, pilots, and military personnel are especially vulnerable to hypoxia, fatigue, and altitude sickness, which can lead to life-threatening situations if not detected early.
-Currently, there is a lack lightweight, real-time, wearable solutions that monitor vital signs specifically for such conditions.
+High-altitude environments pose serious health risks due to low oxygen levels, decreased air pressure, and extreme weather conditions.
+Trekkers, mountaineers, pilots, and military personnel are particularly susceptible to altitude-related illnesses such as acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), high-altitude cerebral edema (HACE), hypoxia, severe fatigue, and decompression sickness.
+If not detected and managed early, these conditions can quickly become life-threatening.

-The proposed solution is a compact, wearable health monitoring system that continuously tracks SpO₂ (oxygen saturation), heart rate, and body temperature to assess the user's physiological adaptation to high altitudes.
-Optional integration of an altimeter (BMP390) allows for altitude-aware alerts, enhancing the contextual relevance of health data.
-The system provides real-time feedback through LEDs, buzzers, and a Bluetooth-connected mobile app for immediate awareness and action.
+The proposed solution is a compact, wearable health monitoring system that continuously tracks key physiological parameters and environmental conditions using the following sensors:

-The monitoring goal is to offer users an easy-to-use, reliable system that helps prevent altitude related health risks by issuing threshold-based alerts before symptoms become severe.
-This ensures safer ascents, improved performance, and timely interventions in remote environments.
+- MAX30102 for heart rate monitoring
+- MLX90614 for non-contact body temperature measurement
+- BME280 for altitude, atmospheric pressure, humidity, and environment temperature
+- The system also includes a 0.96-inch OLED display for real-time data visualization, allowing users to immediately view their vital signs and surrounding environmental conditions without needing an external device.

+The system helps detect early signs of:
+- Hypoxia: Reflected through abnormal heart rate and body temperature fluctuations at increasing altitudes
+- Fatigue and Overexertion: Indicated by sustained elevated heart rate and rising body temperature
+- Decompression Sickness: Assessed by correlating sudden altitude changes with vital sign variations
+- High-altitude illnesses (AMS, HAPE, HACE): Identified through combined trends in physiological stress and environmental conditions

+For remote monitoring, a mobile application hosts an internet-based web server that provides continuous access to live health data from any connected location.
+This enables real-time awareness, facilitating timely actions such as rest, descent, or medical support before symptoms worsen.

+By integrating accurate sensors and real-time feedback mechanisms, this system enhances safety, supports performance, and enables early intervention in high-risk, high-altitude environments.
  ## List of Sensors used
 - **ESP32**              : Main controller with Bluetooth + Wi-Fi
 - **MAX30102**            : Measures blood oxygen saturation and pulse rate
 - **MLX90614(IR)**        : Non-contact body temperature measurement
 - **BME280**              : Measures altitude and atmospheric pressure